11 Ways to Find Affordable Luxury Travel for Less

-Be a smart traveller and try to choose a country where you can live the luxury life for less.
+Be a smart traveller and try to choose a country where you can live a luxury life for less.

 Avoid more touristy destinations

 The more popular travel places to visit are also the most expensive, so look instead for emerging or off-the-beaten-track destinations.
 In addition to lower hotel prices, the cost of living will also be lower, and they are less likely to be rammed with fellow travellers.